-This thesis examined the asylum policies of the V4 group during and in the aftermath of the 2015-16 refugee crisis.
-It is possible to conclude that neither the V4 asylum policy, the EU law, nor the IRL are total failures.
-Both have their own set of strengths and weaknesses, as well as their own list of accomplishments.
-Evaluating the inconsistencies between IRL, the existing EU asylum acquis, and national asylum laws and policies in the V4 group is important, but it is not enough.
-The thesis attempted not only to identify shortcomings in the V4 asylum policy that affect the right to seek asylum in specific cases but also to take a neutral stance and investigate the essence of the V4 group's restrictive asylum policies, which is seen as, in large part, contrary to the four countries' obligations under IRL and the existing EU asylum acquis.
+This thesis examined the asylum policies of the V4 group during and in the aftermath the 2015 refugee crisis.
+It is possible to conclude that neither the V4 asylum policy nor the IRL are total failures.
+Both have their own set of strengths, weaknesses, as well as their own list of accomplishments.
+Evaluating the inconsistencies between IRL and national asylum laws and policies in the V4 group is important, but it is not enough.
+The thesis attempted not only to identify shortcomings in the V4 asylum policy that affect the right to seek asylum in specific cases, but also to take a neutral stance and investigate the essence of the V4 group's restrictive asylum policies, which is seen as, in large part, contrary to the four countries' obligations under IRL.

-It is absolutely essential to explain why these restrictions, in part, are not necessarily negative but rather contribute to the strengthening of security and combating the root causes of asylum seeking.
-This does not justify the V4 group's breach of some of its IRL and EU-derived obligations.
+It is absolutely essential to explain why these restrictions, in part, are not necessarily negative, but rather contribute to the strengthening of security and combating the root causes of asylum seeking.
+This does not justify the V4 group's breach of some of its IRL-derived obligations.
 The direct or indirect breach of an international obligation that affects the right to seek asylum should not be overlooked.
-Preventing such violations will be an important step toward improving the system of asylum seeker protection in the V4 group.
+Preventing such violations will be important step toward improving the system of asylum seeker protection in the V4 group.

-Part of the V4 group's asylum policy should be reconsidered and reassessed.
-A balance should be achieved between the need to protect the fundamental rights of asylum seekers and the states' interest in protecting their sovereignty to the greatest extent possible.
-Strategic rethinking about the future of international protection while respecting the state's choice to externalize asylum and capacity to regulate access to its territory is required.
-There is a lot more that should be achieved.
+A part of the V4 group's asylum policy should be reconsidered and reassessed.
+A balance should be achieved between the need to protect the fundamental rights of asylum seekers and states' interest in protecting their sovereignty to the greatest extent possible.
+While total compliance between the V4 asylum laws and IRL is impossible, strategic rethinking about the future of international protection while respecting the state's choice to externalize asylum and capacity to regulate access to its territory is required.
+There is a lot more that can be done.